Health & Professional Requirements

 All undergraduate, second degree, RN, and graduate nursing students are required to successfully complete the School of Nursing's "OSHA Requirements" (in accordance with OSHA mandate 29CFR 1910.1030), prior to participation in clinical experiences.
 Completion of the following requirements will deem the student to be "OSHA certified" for one year:

-- Read and study an OSHA self-study guide created by the Connecticut Hospital Association, which is available in the Fairfield University Website
+- Read and study the OSHA self-study guide created by the Connecticut Hospital Association.

 - Attend a review session and take the Connecticut Hospital Association OSHA examination on campus